Published: | Last Updated: April 24, 2023

 If you wish to appeal this proposed levy action, you’ll have until the date shown on the notice to request a Collection Due Process (CDP) hearing with Appeals.
 If your request for a CDP hearing isn’t timely, you can request an Equivalent Hearing within one year from the date of the CDP notice, but you can’t petition the U.S. Tax Court if you disagree with Appeals’ decision.
 See Publication 1660, Collection Appeal Rights, for a full explanation of the CDP process and the Equivalent Hearing process.

 If you believe you have an acceptable reason for interest or a penalty to be removed or reduced, you may complete Form 843, Claim for Refund and Request for Abatement, or send a signed statement to the IRS explaining your reason why.
 For specific instructions, see Notice 746, Information About Your Notice, Penalty and Interest.
+If you request an appeal, you can discuss these concerns with your Appeals Officer.

 The Taxpayer Advocate Service is an independent organization within the IRS that helps taxpayers and protects taxpayers’ rights.
 We can offer you help if your tax problem is causing a financial difficulty, you’ve tried and been unable to resolve your issue with the IRS, or you believe an IRS system, process, or procedure just isn’t working as it should.
 If you qualify for our assistance, which is always free, we will do everything possible to help you.